 Suddenly your wine cellar floods and spreads to the conference rooms, toilets and reception area.
 You have to close the hotel for an indeterminate period of time while you contract with and hire an industrial cleaning company.

-Charles Piton Ltd’s team of experienced cleaning technicians will clean, repair and refurbish your flagship hotel and co-located business headquarters.
+CPL t/a Rainbow International’s team of experienced cleaning technicians will clean, repair and refurbish your flagship hotel and co-located business headquarters.
 You have lost all of your wine and your property may be damaged beyond repair.

 Without commercial insurance, the cost of industrial cleaning and refurbishment will exceed your monthly turnover for six months, use up most of your reserves and you still need to pay your staff and other monthly expenses including industrial cleaning, security, planned works, running costs like administration and petrol.